 FREE special issue

 Videocast: Language Difficulties and Criminal Justice Processes

 Watch the 2014 IJLCD Winter Lecture, given by Prof Karen Bryan, Sheffield Hallam University.
 Click here >

 Most-Accessed Papers List

 Click here to view the most accessed International Journal of Language and Communication Disorders articles.

 Communication disorders are wide ranging and extend across the entire lifespan.
 However, research into speech and language impairment has only recently started to focus on the impact of these for individuals and their families.
 Living life with a communication disorder is never straightforward, and we hope that this issue brings together and highlights some of the leading work in this area.

 Stuttering was a much talked about issue in 2011, largely due to the huge success of the film ‘The King’s Speech’.
 Inspired by this film, the editors of IJLCD put together a selection of recent IJLCD articles on the theme of stuttering.
 They chose only recent studies and aimed for articles that highlight the richness of stuttering research that takes place around the world.

-Each year, towards the end of the autumn term, the department of Language and Communication Science at City University London, hosts a lecture by a leader in the field of language and communication disorders, sponsored by IJLCD.
+Each year the IJLCD Editorial team hosts a lecture by a leader in the field of language and communication disorders, sponsored by Wiley.
 A paper based on this lecture is then submitted for publication in IJLCD.